About us

 Narwhals 1935 Golf Society

-Established in 1935, we are one of the oldest golf societies in the world, dedicated to preserving the traditions of the game while fostering lifelong friendships.
+We are dedicated to preserving the traditions of the game while fostering lifelong friendships.